-Your Company has implemented comprehensive security programs supported by latest technology and trained manpower to protect employees and assets, at all its offices and plants.
-During the Financial Year under review, no major security breaches or incidents occurred at any of the Company's plants.
+Your Company has implemented comprehensive security programs supported by latest technology and trained manpower to protect employees and assets, at all its offices and plant.
+During the Financial Year under review, no major security breaches or incidents occurred at your Company's plant.
 A comprehensive security risk assessment is carried out regularly and adequate security measures are implemented to cater to changing security scenario.
 Your Company has installed the best of the security measures and processes to protect its personnel and assets.